-How hard is the MTTC?
+How Hard is the MTTC?

 Lots of factors can influence how hard a test seems to the test-taker.
 Academic background, professional experience, the amount of preparation, and test-day conditions can all affect the test difficulty.
 In general, passing rates for MTTC exams are high, around 70 to 80%.
 However, this does NOT mean that the test is easy.
 Effective preparation is the best way to ensure a passing score.

-How do you pass the MTTC?
+How Do You Pass the MTTC?

 Follow these steps to pass the MTTC:

-1. Register for the test
+- Register for the test

 Make an online account at the MTTC website to register for the MTTC.
-In the registration portal you can select which subject area exam to take, the test location, and the appointment time.
+In the registration portal, you can select which subject area exam to take, the test location, and the appointment time.
 Full testing fees must be paid during registration.

-2. Learn about the test
+- Learn about the test

 Learning about the test is the easiest way to improve confidence and increase your score.
 Information such as how the MTTC is scored, what kinds of questions are on the test, and retake policies can be found in the MTTC guides on 240 Tutoring and on the MTTC website.

-3. Make a study plan
+- Make a study plan

 A study plan is a schedule for reviewing test competency and working practice problems.
 Start early and set achievable goals to stay on track.
 240 Tutoring’s MTTC study plan can help with this!

-4. Follow the study plan
+- Follow the study plan

-5. Make a test day routine
+- Make a test day routine

 Exam day can be stressful, and making a test day routine ahead of time will allow your mind to stay focused on passing the test.
-The test day routine should include organizing clothes and materials beforehand, rereading test policies, double-checking the test appointment time and location, and a healthy breakfast.
+The test day routine should include organizing clothes and materials beforehand, rereading test policies, double-checking the test appointment time and location, and eating a healthy breakfast.

 - Pass the test

-What are the best resources to use for MTTC?
+What Are the Best Resources to Use for MTTC?

 Study guides compile all the key concepts from each test competency into a succinct document.
 They often include flowcharts, bulleted lists, and graphics that organize information in a way that is easier to remember for the test.
 By contrast, studying from a textbook or lecture is less structured.
 Where study guides help to guide your studying with a test-specific outline, studying from the raw material risks wasting time on extra information that will not appear on the test and failing to cover concepts that will be on the test.

-It is important to review each study guide two to three times before test day.
-The second and third reviews of a study guide can be faster than the first read-through.
+It is important to review each study guide 2-3 times before test day.
+The second and third reviews of a study guide can be faster than the first read-through and can help with memory and understanding.
 Always make sure to resolve any new questions or confusion before moving on to the next topic.

-How do you study for the MTTC?
+How Do You Study for the MTTC?

 The best way to study for the MTTC is by building a study plan and sticking to it!

 A study plan should include time to review each test competency, learn about the test, work practice problems, and complete full-length practice tests.
 Study plans are individual.
-Your study plan will depend on your personal schedule and your individual strengths and weaknesses on the test material.
+Your study plan will depend on your personal schedule and your individual strengths and weaknesses in the test material.

 Complete study guides by actively reading the content and expanding on any concepts that are new and difficult.
 Don’t forget to learn about the test and work plenty of practice problems while studying.

-When should you start studying for the MTTC?
+When Should You Start Studying for the MTTC?

-How much should you study for the MTTC?
+How Much Should You Study for the MTTC?

 Each person’s study plan is unique to their individual strengths and weaknesses, so only you know how much you should study.
 In general, quality is more effective than quantity.
-It’s okay to designate more time to some topics and less to others.
+Designating more time to some topics and less to others is okay.
 It’s also okay to adjust your study plan as you go.
 For example, after taking a practice test you might realize that your knowledge of earth and space science topics is rustier than it should be, so you could add extra sessions on this topic to your weekly plan.